top of page

 Year Opened: 1928 Capacity: 6,200

-Yale University fielded their first baseball team in 1864.
-The team played at various sites around campus until 1882, when the university purchased an apple orchard and farm in neighboring West Haven and built a modest ball field on the site.
-In 1927 the school replaced the open field surrounded by few bleachers with a concrete and steel structure that cost a half million dollars to build.
+The first baseball team to represent Yale University played in 1864.
+The team played at various sites around campus until 1882, when the university purchased an apple orchard and farm in neighboring West Haven.
+In 1927 the school replaced the open field containing a few bleachers with a concrete and steel structure that cost a half million dollars to build.

-The ballpark was the site of many major league exhibition games over the years, when teams would barnstorm throughout the year to make extra money.
-Notable players such as Babe Ruth, Lou Gehrig and Ted Williams played at Yale Field, as did President George H. W. Bush.
+The ballpark was the site of many major league exhibition games over the years when teams would barnstorm to make extra money.
+Notable players such as Babe Ruth, Lou Gehrig and Ted Williams played at Bush Field.
 With an original capacity of 12,000, the ballpark has been downsized and renovated over the years.
-Most recently, the grass turf, once lauded by Babe Ruth as one of the finest he’d ever played on, was replaced by a FieldTurf surface, a concession to the often harsh weather during the college baseball season.
+Most recently, the grass turf, once lauded by Babe Ruth as one of the finest he'd ever played on, was replaced by a FieldTurf surface, a concession to the harsh weather in the northeast during the college baseball season.

 Food & Beverage 2

-There is a small concession stand near the front entrance to Yale Field.
-This stand, with a menu consisting of hot dogs, pretzels, candy and Coca-Cola products, exists solely to tide Bulldog fans over should they need a snack during the game.
+There is a small concession stand located at the top of the seating bowl behind the press box.
+This stand, with a menu consisting of hot dogs, pretzels, candy and Coca Cola products, exists solely to tide Bulldog fans over should they need a snack during the game.
 It certainly accomplishes this mission.
 No item sold here costs more than four dollars.

 Atmosphere 2

 As a rule, college baseball in the northeast is just not the big deal that it is in other parts of the country.
 The same is true here at Yale University.
-What does separate Yale Field from other facilities in the northeast is that this is an actual stadium with a long and storied history.
-Any dedicated ballpark chaser will want to include Yale Field in their travels at some point.
+What does separate Bush Field from other facilities in the northeast is that this is an actual stadium with a long and storied history.

 Neighborhood 3

-Yale Field is not located on the school’s campus in downtown New Haven, but about a mile and a half away in neighboring West Haven.
-Also located at the sports complex is the Yale Bowl, Reese Stadium, the Coxe Cage and the Connecticut Tennis Center.
+Bush Field is not located on the school's campus in downtown New Haven, but about a mile and a half away in neighboring West Haven.
+Also located at the sports complex is the Yale Bowl, Reese Stadium, Coxe Center and DeWitt Family Stadium.
 Visiting fans will want to explore the Yale campus, renowned for its unique Gothic architecture.
-New Haven is developing a reputation as one of the country’s best small cities for foodies, with excellent spots located throughout the downtown.
+New Haven is developing a reputation as one of the country's best small cities for foodies, with excellent spots located throughout the downtown.

 A couple of spots in particular may be of interest to visiting fans.
 Just blocks from the Yale campus is Louis’ Lunch, which claims to be the birthplace of the hamburger.
 New Haven is also home to a unique brand of brick oven pizza, called apizza by locals.
-Local legends Frank Pepe’s and Sally’s Apizza, located just over a block apart on Wooster Street, are world famous for this pizza style.
+Frank Pepe’s and Sally’s Apizza, located just over a block apart on Wooster Street, are world famous for this pizza style.
 Many locals tout a third location, Modern Apizza, located only a half mile from campus.
+To avoid the crowds of Wooster Street, Stadium Journey recommends nearby Zuppardi’s Apizza in West Haven.

-Fans looking for lodging during their visit to New Haven will not find many choices near Yale Field, but there is no shortage of choices around the Yale campus.
-A detailed list of area hotels can be found here.
+Fans looking for lodging during their visit to New Haven will not find much in the immediate vicinity of Bush Field, but there is no shortage of choices around the Yale campus.
+The Yale Visitor Center contains a great deal of information about attractions in and around New Haven.

 Fans 2